Quantum unique ergodicity for magnetic Laplacians on T^2: Magnetic semiclassical measures

-The goal of this section is to recall how these quantum limits can be lifted to the phase space $T^*\T^2$ using the magnetic Weyl quantization and the notion of semiclassical measures.
-We also describe some elementary properties of these lifted measures.
+Let us start by recalling how these quantum limits can be lifted to the phase space $T^*\T^2$ using the magnetic Weyl quantization and the notion of semiclassical measures.
+We will also describe some elementary properties of these lifted measures.

 \begin{remark} As usual with semiclassical methods, we will drop the index $n$ in the following and rather write $(u_h)_{h\rightarrow 0^+}$.
 We will also refer to such families as sequences though the notation may be misleading. \end{remark}